Aliases for PEBP1 Gene

 GeneCards Summary for PEBP1 Gene

 PEBP1 (Phosphatidylethanolamine Binding Protein 1) is a Protein Coding gene.
-Diseases associated with PEBP1 include lung squamous cell carcinoma.
-Among its related pathways are Immune System and Signaling by GPCR.
+Diseases associated with PEBP1 include gastric cardia adenocarcinoma.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include poly(A) RNA binding and enzyme binding.
 An important paralog of this gene is PEBP4.

 UniProtKB/Swiss-Prot for PEBP1 Gene

 Binds ATP, opioids and phosphatidylethanolamine.
 Has lower affinity for phosphatidylinositol and phosphatidylcholine.
 Serine protease inhibitor which inhibits thrombin, neuropsin and chymotrypsin but not trypsin, tissue type plasminogen activator and elastase (By similarity).
 Inhibits the kinase activity of RAF1 by inhibiting its activation and by dissociating the RAF1/MEK complex and acting as a competitive inhibitor of MEK phosphorylation.

 HCNP may be involved in the function of the presynaptic cholinergic neurons of the central nervous system.
 HCNP increases the production of choline acetyltransferase but not acetylcholinesterase.
 Seems to be mediated by a specific receptor (By similarity).